 —Chief transformation and experience officer at a health system

-While acknowledging that steering their organizations away from the traditional hospital-revenue-generation mindset is challenging, interviewees agreed that health systems should focus (strategically and financially) away from inpatient hospital services and instead begin investing in outpatient, home, virtual, and alternative settings.
+While acknowledging that steering their organisations away from the traditional hospital-income-generation mindset is challenging, interviewees agreed that health systems should focus (strategically and financially) away from inpatient hospital services and instead begin investing in outpatient, home, virtual and alternative settings.
 They advise their colleagues, who are trying to accelerate the shift to develop the following capabilities and attributes, to better support those investments:

-“We need to give ourselves license to take the bolder steps to increase affordability and convenience.”
+“We need to give ourselves licence to take the bolder steps to increase affordability and convenience.”

 —Senior vice president and chief strategy officer at a health system

-The shift toward outpatient is happening and will likely have a tremendous impact on operations, business models, staffing, and capital.
+The shift towards outpatient is happening and will likely have a tremendous impact on operations, business models, staffing and capital.
 Health systems should prepare for the future today and start thinking not only about how to manage their traditional business model but also how to invest in and create new competing business models at the same time.
-Organizations that do not prepare for a future, driven by value-based contracts, are likely to struggle.
-With multiple drivers shifting care toward outpatient and other alternative care settings, decision-makers could do better to turn their focus away from inpatient settings.
+Organisations that do not prepare for a future, driven by value-based contracts, are likely to struggle.
+With multiple drivers shifting care towards outpatient and other alternative care settings, decision-makers could do better to turn their focus away from inpatient settings.